zpczaizheli/Retro-MTGR/README.md

 After the data processing is complete, the processed data needs to be moved to the data directory in the parent directory for the next step.

 ### Step 2: Model Training and Testing
--f you want to train and test the Retro-MTGR model, you need to run the following code:
+- f you want to train and test the Retro-MTGR model, you need to run the following code:
 ```bash
 cd Retro-MTGR
 python Train_Model-5.0.py
 ```
 Note: You need to modify the target data file name in the code to select the data to be executed.
--For example, if your target data is all the uspto-50k data, you need to change the file name input in the 'Train_Model-5.0.py' file to 'uspto50k-alldata.txt':
+- For example, if your target data is all the uspto-50k data, you need to change the file name input in the 'Train_Model-5.0.py' file to 'uspto50k-alldata.txt':
 ```bash
 Datapath = 'data/USPT-50K/class8-.txt'
 ```
--Additionally, you need to specify the range of the training and testing sets by using arrays:
+- Additionally, you need to specify the range of the training and testing sets by using arrays:

 ```bash
 Train_list = list(range(0, 300))